Canop/broot/README.md

 Complex regular expression are possible, but you'll probably most often use a regex to do an "exact" search, or search an expression at the start or end of the filename.

 For example, assuming you look for your one file whose name contains `abc` in a big directory, you may not see it immediately because of many fuzzy matches.
-In that case, just add a slash at the end to change you fuzzy search into an exact expression: `abc/`.
+In that case, just add a slash at the end to change your fuzzy search into an exact expression: `abc/`.

 And if you look for a filename *ending* in `abc` then you may anchor the regex: `abc$/`.